lsst-ts/ts_tma/docs/developer/virtual_machines.rst

 NSV & HMI Simulation
 --------------------

-The NSV and HMI Simulation verifies that the NSV's (Network Shared Variables) are communicating between a Windows 10 virtual machine which is publishing the NSV's and a Docker container which is running the HMI (Human Machine Interface).
+The NSV and HMI Simulation verifies that the NSVs (Network Shared Variables) are communicating between a Windows 10 virtual machine which is publishing the NSV's and a Docker container which is running the HMI (Human Machine Interface).
 This HMI is the actual HMI which is running on the TMA, you can read more about the :ref:`human-machine-interface`.
 The Docker container you will be pulling is a CentOS7 machine where all the steps described in :ref:`human-machine-interface` have been completed and then exported for quick use.